homelabos/homelabos/docs/development/adding_services.md

 ### Create a Documentation Page

-Each service should have it's own page within the `docs/software/` folder.
+Each service should have it's own page within the `docs_software/` folder.
 Use existing docs as a template.

-### Link to Documentation Page

-Update the `mkdocs.yml` file with a reference to the newly created doc file.

 ## Add Service to Inventory File

-The service needs to be added within
+The service needs to be added within `group_vars/all`.
-`group_vars/all`.

 Place it in the `services:` section in alphabetical order.
+Also place it in the top level list.

 ## Add Service to docs/index.md